Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-3.md

    - Track and resolve any of the dependabots alert.

 3. **Implement Secret Scanning:**
-   - Enable Secret Scanning security feature to the existing GitHub repository.
+   - Enable the Secret Scanning security feature to the existing GitHub repository.
-   - Check the working of feature by exposing the application ID of a service principal and resolve the alerts.
+   - Check the working of the feature by exposing the application ID of a service principal and resolving the alerts.

 ## Success criteria:
 To complete this challenge successfully:

 - Successful implementation of GitHub Dependabots for identifying and addressing security vulnerabilities.
-- Setup secreting scanning and updated the code base to resolve the alerts.
+- Set up secreting scanning and update the code base to resolve the alerts.

 ## Additional Resources: